 Sale in retail

 markets: Beets are sold in a variety of retail markets across North America, including supermarkets, farmers markets, and specialty

 stores.
 They can be sold fresh, canned, or pickled.
 Beets are often sold by the bunch, with the greens attached, or as individual roots.

 They can also be sold as a processed product, such as beet juice or beet sugar.

 And above all, beets are delicious and good for you.

-When is the red beet factory going to start churning out new juicy niblets again?
-Who knows!
+Nevermind!
+The real question is, when is the red beet factory going to start churning out new juicy niblets again?